- Car Rentals

 Trip Duration (From Mahabaleshwar - Including Travel): 2-3 Hours

-At a distance of 18 km from Mahabaleshwar, 48 km from Satara, 104 km from Pune and 254 km from Mumbai, Panchgani also called Paachgani is a famous hill station and municipal council in Satara district of Maharashtra.
-It is one of the top hill resorts near Pune & among the best places to visit near Mumbai.
-Panchgani is one of the popular Tourist places in Maharashtra and among the must include places in your Maharashtra tour packages.
+At a distance of 18 km from Mahabaleshwar, 48 km from Satara, 104 km from Pune, and 254 km from Mumbai, Panchgani, also called Paachgani, is a famous hill station and a municipal council in the Satara district of Maharashtra.
+It is one of the hill stations near Pune, & among the must include places in Maharashtra tour packages.

 Distance (From Mahabaleshwar): 18 Kms